aydindemircioglu/LiblineaR.ACF/README.md

 All of this software is copyrighted by the list of authors in the DESCRIPTION file of the package and subject to the GNU GENERAL PUBLIC LICENSE, Version 2, see the file COPYING for details.
-The LIBLINEAR C/C++ code is copyright Chih-Chung Chang and Chih-Jen Lin.
+The LIBLINEAR C/C++ code is copyright by the LIBLINEAR Project (Chih-Chung Chang, Chih-Jen Lin et al.)

 ### Mathematical Details

-The main insight of Accelerated Coordinate Frequencies is that especially on larger data sets not every data point is important.
-Thus, preference should be given to imporant points.
+The main insight of Accelerated Coordinate Frequencies is that especially on larger data sets not every data point is equally important.
+Thus, preference should be given to important points.
 The random selection method of LIBLINEAR is replaced by a sampling of the distribution that captures the imporatance of the points.
+For more information refer to the paper 'Accelerated Coordinate Descent with Adaptive Coordinate Frequencies' by Tobias Glasmachers and Ürün Dogan.